 The Saya de Malha Bank

 The Saya de Malha Bank (SMB) is part of the Mascarene Ridge which is a N-S trending aseismic ridge in the western Indian Ocean.
 It covers an area of 40.000 km2 and is the world’s largest submerged atoll structure.
-Water depth ranges between 8 and 140 m casting the question why there are no islands on the platform.
+Water depth ranges between 8 and 140m casting the question why there are no islands on the platform.
 Due to its remote location between 4 and 20°S very little is known about the SMB but the location offers also advantages.
 Far away from inhabited islands it is a natural laboratory where effects of ocean acidification on reef development can be studied without local human interventions.

 Our goal is to characterise the biogeochemical properties of water masses flushing the SMB in order to estimate impacts of water masses on the aragonite and calcite saturation state and the carbonate sedimentation.
-Therewith, we aim at proving the hypothesis that chemical rather than physical properties of the waters masses limit the reef growth and prevents island formation at the SMB.
+Therewith, we aim at proving the hypothesis that chemical rather than physical properties of the water masses limit the reef growth and prevents island formation at the SMB.

-Christian Betzler (University of Hamburg)
+Christian Betzler (University of Hamburg, Germany)

-Kay Emeis (University of Hamburg)
+Kay Emeis (University of Hamburg, Germany)

-Gerhard Schmiedl (University of Hamburg)
+Gerhard Schmiedl (University of Hamburg, Germany)

-Thomas Lüdmann (University of Hamburg)
+Thomas Lüdmann (University of Hamburg, Germany)